Records management for public bodies

 - reviewing of records

 - special category records (security classified records, stature-barred records and so on)

-The guidance must be read in conjunction with the Lord Chancellor’s Code of Practice on the Management of Records under Section 46 of the Freedom of Information Act.
+The guidance must be read with the Lord Chancellor’s Code of Practice on the Management of Records under Section 46 of the Freedom of Information Act.
 The Code highlights sound record keeping practices that must be followed by public authorities.